Phyllis Greenacre

-Phyllis Greenacre (born 3 May 1894, Chicago, Illinois; died 24 October 1989 Ossining, New York) was an American psychoanalyst and physician who was a supervising and training analyst at the New York Psychoanalytic Institute.
+Phyllis Greenacre (3 May 1894 – 24 October 1989) was an American psychoanalyst and physician who was a supervising and training analyst at the New York Psychoanalytic Institute.
+She was born in Chicago, Illinois and died in Ossining, New York.

 Education and life

 After taking a BS from Chicago in 1913 and an MD in 1916, Greenacre worked for some years under Adolf Meyer on experimental psychology.
-During this period she married and divorced her one husband, after having two children with him in 1921-2.
+During this period, she married and divorced her one husband, after having two children with him in 1921-2.
+Meyer commissioned her in 1924 to investigate the work of psychiatrist Henry Cotton, who used experimental surgery on his patients to find new ways to cure mental illnesses.
+Her unflattering and critical report on Cotton's dangerous and pseudoscientific practices was eventually silenced by Meyer.

 She began psychoanalytic training in 1937, and thereafter rose to high prominence within the ranks of the American psychoanalytic establishment, before finally retiring at the age of ninety.

 Contributions

 In an early publication from 1939, Greenacre explored the role of a severe sense of (unconscious) guilt in fueling surgical addiction.
 Two years later she published her once controversial but now classic study of childhood anxiety as manifested preverbally.